nx-lr/protea/readme.md

 ### Keywords

 The following are all the keywords of the language.
-Keywords are grouped into five different sections:
+Keywords are grouped into four different categories: operator keywords, declaration keywords, modifier keywords, and control keywords.

-- keyword operators
-- declaration, which declare program entities such as variables, classes and functions,
-- modifier which modify such declarations,
-- general which command and control program flow and execution.
-- pre-defined, or dynamic constants and variables.

 As for modifier keywords, they are parsed as keywords before a declaration as they modify them. `pub var x = 1` declares a public variable.